 First is the fact that the above advantages relate to the financial capital side of the ledger.
 In angel investing, the human capital side of the ledger is equally important, if not more important.
 Some critical issues to keep in mind include:

-- The financial capital advantages must be weighed against the fact that you are not meeting the teams and making any kind of direct assessment;
+- The financial capital advantages must be weighed against the fact that you are not typically meeting the teams or at least not spending significant time with them and making any kind of direct assessment;

 - You do not know whether anyone did any real diligence, or if done, who did the diligence;